maarten-pennings/howto/c64mempart/readme.md

 it is easy to forget.

-A related drawback is that when changing A0 (to update the layout pointers of one of the apps A1, A2, ...) there is a risk that the layout (typically pointer VARTAB) of A0 itself changes.
+A related drawback is that when changing A0 (to update the layout pointers of one of the apps A1, A2, ...) there is a risk that the layout of A0 itself changes (typically pointer VARTAB).
 That would require an update of the switching code of all apps (A1, A2, ...) otherwise they could no longer switch to A0.

-A small nuisance is also that the switching code only restores the progtime pointers (begin of partition, end of BASIC program text, and end of partition), not the runtime pointers (variables, arrays, strings).
-Adding those would aggravate the maintenance burden (more pointers to record and update, and more often).
+A small nuisance is also that the switching code only restores the progtime pointers (begin of partition, end of BASIC program text, and end of partition), not the runtime pointers (variables, arrays, strings) - it clears them.
+Adding the runtime pointers in the switching code would aggravate the maintenance burden (more pointers to record and update, and more often).

 A final drawback is that the apps (A1, A2, ...) only have switching code to go back to partition manager A0, and not to another app.
 Of course we could